-For each scenario participants were asked to (1) indicate whether and how often they had encountered a similar situation (Likert scale), (2) describe how they coped with this situation (open question), and (3) describe how the app could support them in this situation (open question).
+For each scenario, participants were asked to (1) indicate whether and how often they had encountered a similar situation (Likert scale), (2) describe how they coped with this situation (open question), and (3) describe how the app could support them in this situation (open question).
 Each participant was randomly assigned ten scenarios to keep the survey short, especially considering the open questions.
+If participants indicated that they had never encountered a scenario, they were directly redirected to the next one without further questions.

-Finally, participants were asked to indicate their average usage of the three apps, their smartphone or tablet's operating systems, as well as demographic information.
+Finally, participants were asked to indicate their average usage of the four apps, their smartphone or tablet's operating systems, as well as demographic information.

-6.2 Participants
+7.2 Participants

 We distributed the questionnaire via university mailing lists and social media.
 It was completed by 287 participants.
 Before analysis, we checked and cleaned all collected data.
-We excluded one participant from the final dataset due to invalid answers.
+One participant was excluded from the final dataset due to invalid answers.
 The remaining sample consisted of 286 participants (68.5 % female; mean age 24.5 years, range 17-67 years).
 175 participants used an Android-based smartphone, 112 participants an iPhone, and nine participants a Windows-based smartphone.
-64.0 % used Facebook at least weekly, 48.6 % used Netflix at least weekly, and 78.7 % used Google Maps at least weekly.
+64.0 % used Facebook at least weekly, 48.6 % used Netflix at least weekly, 78.7 % used Google Maps at least weekly, and 11.2 % used Google Assistant at least weekly.
 Participants had a chance to win \in 50 in cash.

-6.3 Data Analysis
+7.3 Data Analysis

 The first two authors reviewed all qualitative data to derive a coding scheme for the two open questions, namely participants' coping strategies and their wishes for support.
 Codes were extracted independently and then discussed together to construct a code book.
-A random sample of 10 % of the answers of each scenario used in the survey was then coded by both coders independently using the code book.
+A random sample of 10% of the answers of each scenario used in the survey was then coded by both coders independently using the code book.
 The results were compared and discussed to eliminate any discrepancies until a consensus was reached.
 The dataset was then split between both coders for the final coding.
-Table 3 shows the number of participants who were presented with at least one scenario in a problem category and those who indicated to have experienced one of these scenarios at least once.
+Table 3 shows the number of participants who were presented with at least one scenario in a problem category and those who indicated having experienced one of these scenarios at least once.
 The last column shows how often the problems within one problem category had been experienced as median (scale: once, monthly, weekly, daily).